-I’ve probably used over 34 different cameras throughout my photographic career because, like most photographers, I was chasing the “magic bullet”, hoping somehow that the quality of my photography will improve with the quality of equipment that I use.
+I’ve probably used over 34 different cameras throughout my photographic career because, like most photographers, I was chasing the “magic bullet,” hoping somehow that the quality of my photography will improve with the variety of equipment that I use.
 I have since, abandoned such folly and stuck to a cheaper more affordable camera system that I have now.

 The Sony Mirrorless A series.

 The camera I currently use, Sony A7II, is not in league with Canon or Nikon DSLRs.
-It not as fast or as great as the Nikon D80e that I had.
-In fact, I only bought the A7II because I broke the D80e and it was the cheapest FullFrame camera I could find.
+It not as fast or as high as the Nikon D80e that I had.
+I only bought the A7II because I broke the D80e and it was the cheapest FullFrame camera I could find.
 It did have something going for it that gave it the edge over DSLRs.

 Sony A7II, not perfect.

-There’s a lot to complain about the A7II but I can’t complain about the quality of the images.
-Which in the end, all I really care about.
+There’s a lot to complain about the A7II, but I can’t complain about the quality of the images.
+Which in the end, all I care about.
 This is why I’ve seen no reason to upgrade to a latest and greatest of the A series.
-I might have been tempted by the A7SII for its low light and 4k video performance.
+The A7SII might have tempted me for its low light and 4k video performance.
 I might have envied the A7RII for the whopping 42 Megapixel punch that it delivers.
-But to me, those meager improvements are only skin deep and I’d be back to chasing the “magic bullet.”
+But to me, those little improvements are only skin deep, and I’d be back to chasing the “magic bullet.”

 A new camera isn’t going to improve the quality of my images.
-In fact, my best images come from Wooden View cameras without electronics and auto features.
+My best images come from Wooden View cameras without electronics and auto features.
 Those cameras took away my ability to automate or depend on computers to create a photographic image which subsequently forced me to contemplate and perfect the capture of light.

 So why now, contemplate about getting the new Sony A7III?